 As you can see, I have both the professional training and the hands-on experience necessary to fulfill these criteria, but I think that finding the right therapist is so much more than just checking the official boxes.

-There is a personal commitment required from any therapist, to their patient’s well being and the therapeutic relationship.
+There is a personal commitment required from any therapist, to their client’s well being and the therapeutic relationship.

-It is this passion for for meaningful change and that I bring to all my therapeutic interactions, and it is very often why my people choose to work with me.
+It is this passion for for meaningful change and that I bring to all my therapeutic interactions, and it is very often why people choose to work with me.
 My style is collaborative, and I desire to build a relationship between equals, and I do my best to remove any sense of hierarchy or an unbalanced power dynamic.

-No matter what the type of therapy, or what the circumstances of our professional relationship, I will approach my clients respectfully and with positive regard.
-I am open minded in all my interactions and will help you to discuss uncomfortable topics and deeply hidden traumas, without shame or judgement, as we work together towards a healthy long-term solution.
+I will approach my clients respectfully and with positive regard.
+I am open minded in all my interactions and will help you to discuss uncomfortable topics and deeply hidden traumas, without shame or judgement, as we work together towards achieving a sense of comfort in self and identity.

 I believe that there is no such thing as “TMI” in the therapy session.
 I strive to create a sense of safety and comfort within the therapeutic relationship, so that people can feel free to say anything.